 '''

 (require wxme/test-case)

-'''
+reader : (is-a?/c snip-reader<%>)

 A text-mode reader for DrRacket test-case boxes in a WXME stream.
-It generates instances of test-case%.
+It generates instances

-'''
+of test-case%.

 test-case% : class?

 superclass: object%

-'''

 Instantiated for old-style DrRacket test-case boxes in a WXME stream for text mode.

-'''

-(send a-test-case get-comment) \rightarrow (or/c #f input-port?)
+(send a-test-case get-comment) → (or/c #f input-port?)

-'''

 Returns a port for the comment field, if any.

-'''

 (send a-test-case get-test) \rightarrow input-port?

-'''

 Returns a port for the "test" field.

-(send a-test-case get-expected) $\rightarrow$ input-port?
+(send a-test-case get-expected) → input-port?

 Returns a port for the "expected" field.

-(send a-test-case get-should-raise) $\rightarrow$ (or/c #f input-port?)
+(send a-test-case get-should-raise) \rightarrow (or/c #f input-port?)

 Returns a port for the "should raise" field, if any.

-'''

-(send a-test-case get-error-message) \rightarrow (or/c #f inputport?)
+lacktriangle (send a-test-case get-error-message)

+ightarrow (or/c #f inputport?)
-'''

 Returns a port for the "error msg" field, if any.

-(send a-test-case get-enabled?) $\rightarrow$ boolean?
+(send a-test-case get-enabled?) \rightarrow boolean?

 Returns #t if the test is enabled.

-(send a-test-case get-collapsed?) $\rightarrow$ boolean?
+(send a-test-case get-collapsed?) \rightarrow boolean?

 Returns #t if the test is collapsed.

-(send a-test-case get-error-box?) $\rightarrow$ boolean?
+(send a-test-case get-error-box?) → boolean?

 Returns #t if the test is for an exception.

+'''